-Daily, weekly and seasonal camping is available for the islands of the City of Brockville.
+Daily, weekly and seasonal camping is available for the islands of the City of Brockville (fees are applicable).
 Daily and weekly camping is available on a first come first serve basis.
 Reservations are not accepted at this time.
 The islands can also be used for day use picnicing and boating.
 Click here to download a pdf of the City of Brockville Islands

 Paddle In/Paddle Out

-The City has 6 paddle in/paddle out sites.
+The City has 6 paddle in/paddle out sites (fees are applicable).
 Canoes and kayaks must be beached or placed at the campsite.
 Reservations for these sites can be made by contacting St. Lawrence Park Campground at 613-345-1341.

 The City of Brockville provides 2 boat launching ramps, one located at the foot of Henry Street and the other is located at the foot of Home Street.
 Boats can be launched at no charge, however vehicular and trailer parking fees are applicable.